coreservice-io/redis_spr/README.md

 		log.Fatalln(err)
 	}

-	//or use function SetLogger(logger ULog.Logger) to use your own logger which implemented the ULog.Logger interface err = sprJobMgr.AddSprJob("testJob1")
+	//or use function SetLogger(logger log.Logger) to use your own logger which implemented the log.Logger interface err = sprJobMgr.AddSprJob("testJob1")
 	if err != nil {
 		log.Println(err)